412LEGEND/GUI-for-SQLite3/README.md

 A simple GUI for SQLite3, written in Python.

 ## Prerequisites
-You need to have Python 3 and SQLite3 installed correctly.
+You need to have Python 3 and SQLite3 (bundled with Python runtime) installed correctly.

 ## Instructions